WSO2Telco/analytics-axp-plugin/README.md

 Enable Request ID and Payload Logging
 =====================================

-With this new Log Manger
+With this new Log Extension
 Mediator log Handler will log Request-In, Request-Out, Response-In, Response-Out messages

 Follow below three steps for enabling request ID and payload logging

 1. Apply logging-extension-2.1.0 jar to AM/ESB;
 		a) Copy and paste the 'logging-extension-2.1.0.jar' in to deployed api manager/esb lib directory.
 (Patch source is available under "{AM/ESB Home}/repository/components/lib".)
-		b) Copy the logManagerConfigAM.xml/logManagerConfigESB.xml according to your deployment and paste the file in conf folder located  in <APIM/ESB>/repository/conf and rename the file to logManagerConfig.xml
+		b) Copy the logExtensionConfigAM.xml/logExtensionConfigESB.xml according to your deployment and paste the file in conf folder located  in <APIM/ESB>/repository/conf and rename the file to logExtensionConfig.xml

 2. Enable Log4J properties for the newly installed feature